-This homemade date paste is a natural sweetener that is great to substitute for maple syrup, date syrup, coconut sugar, refined sugar, white sugar, table sugar, the organic natural sugar in your favorite recipes, tea, smoothies, baked goods, and even salad dressings.
+This homemade date paste is a natural sweetener that is great to substitute for maple syrup, date syrup, coconut sugar, refined sugar, white sugar, table sugar, the natural organic sugar in your favorite recipes, tea, smoothies, baked goods, and even salad dressings.

-This healthy substitute brings on sweetness and all the fabulous health benefits of dates, especially in bone health.
+This healthy substitute brings sweetness and all the fabulous health benefits of dates, especially in bone health.

 If you are following a Whole Foods Plant-Based Diet (WFPB), the good news is that date paste is not only compliant, but it is one of the best natural sweeteners!

 - Just dates